List of Mobile Suit Gundam 00 characters: Human Reform League

 Sergei Smirnov (Russian: Сергей Смирнов) is a colonel and mobile suit squadron commander of the Human Reform League.
-He is a respected man who follows orders without question and shows true dedication on his missions in spite of doubt, he firmly believes that soldiers exist to protect the civilians at any cost.
-He served as a father figure to Soma when she was assigned to him, he felt uneasy about letting such a young child to grow up as a cold soldier so he eventually manages to form a bond with her, offering to adopt her in the four years gap between the first and second season.
+He is a respected man who follows orders without question and shows true dedication on his missions in spite of doubt.
+He firmly believes that soldiers exist to protect the civilians at any cost.
+He served as a father figure to Soma when she was assigned to him, as he felt uneasy about letting such a young child grow up as a cold soldier, managing to form a bond with her, offering to adopt her in the four years gap between the first and second season.
 But when he finds Soma with Allelujah, and discovers that her original identity was overwritten, he lets her join Celestial Being and falsely reports Soma as KIA.

-He has a stranded relationship with his son, Andrei Smirnov, as Andrei blames him for letting his mother die under Sergei's charge, at that time he was forced to choose between protecting the civilians under his care or sending the troops to aid the stranded soldiers on the frontline, where his wife was among them, choosing the former, stating that his wife was a soldier and she knew what was the duty of both, which ended with his wife dying and her body never being found.
+He has a stranded relationship with his son, Andrei Smirnov, as Andrei blames him for letting his mother die under Sergei's charge.
+When he was forced to choose between protecting the civilians under his care or sending the troops to aid the stranded soldiers on the frontline, his wife among them.
+Choosing the former, he stated that his wife was a soldier and she knew the duty of both, which ended with his wife dying and her body never being found.
 Doubting the ways of the A-Laws, Sergei learns that his old friend Pang Hercury is attempting a coup d'etat.
-Though secretly sent by the government to give him their demands, Sergei is killed by his son, Andrei, who assumed that he was part of the coup d'etat.
+Though secretly sent by the government to give him their demands, Sergei is killed by his son, Andrei, who assumed that he was part of the coup.
 However, after the A-Laws were disbanded, Sergei became a martyr.